JStoresund/notes-V25/finans/_finans.md

 - Two basic rules:
   - €1 today is worth more than €1 tomorrow.
   - A safe €1 is worth more than a risky €1.
-- Time value of money, risk-free rate, discounting, and compounding.
+- Time value of money, risk- free rate, discounting, and compounding.
 - Introduction to accounting: Income statement & Balance sheet.
 - Investment analysis and decision criteria.
 - Utility and risk aversion: Combining risky choices reduces risk.